williamphk/PackPals-frontend/README.md

 - Match Request: Users can request a match for a product they are interested.
 - Match Accept: Users can accept a match request they are interested and communicate with the requester through email.
 - Responsive Design: Responsive across multiple devices.
-- Dark Mode:
+- Dark Mode: Users can change to dark mode or light mode according to their preference.
-- Realtime Notification:
+- Realtime Notification: Users receive a notification after their matches are being accepted.

 ## Technologies
 - **ReactJS**: A JavaScript library for building user interfaces.